(Redirected from Jhoulys Chacin)

 - Height 6' 3", Weight 200 lb.

-Chacin made his major league debut with the Rockies in 2009, pitching 9 times with a record of 0-1, 4.91.
-He was 1-2 with a 4.73 ERA for the Leones del Caracas in his debut in the Venezuelan League.
-He spent most of 2010 in the Rockies' starting rotation with excellent results, going 9-11, 3.28 in 28 games, including 21 starts.
-He pitched 137 1/3 innings and struck out 138 batters, while walking 60.
-His losing record belied an outstanding ERA+ of 142.
-In 2011, he made 31 starts as the Rockies' ace, with a record of 11-14, 3.62 (a 126 ERA+).
-He pitched 194 innings and while he led the National League with 87 walks (one ahead of Tim Lincecum), he also struck out 150 batters and only allowed 168 hits, once again pitching much better than his won/loss record indicated.
-He was also among the league leaders in fewest hits per 9 innings (between Mat Latos and Shaun Marcum), losses (tied for 4th) and ERA+ (between Lincecum and Matt Cain).
+Jhoulys made his major league debut with the Rox in 2009, pitching 9 times with a record of 0-1, 4.91.
+He was 1-2 with a 4.73 ERA for the Leones del Caracas in his debut in the Venezuelan League that winter.
+He spent most of 2010 in the starting rotation with solid results, going 9-11, 3.28 in 28 games, including 21 starts; his losing record belied an outstanding ERA+ of 142.
+He pitched 137 1/3 innings and struck out 138 batters while walking 60.
+In 2011, he made 31 starts as Rockies' top dog, with a record of 11-14, 3.62 (for a 126 ERA+).
+He pitched 194 innings and, while he led the NL with 87 walks (one ahead of Tim Lincecum), he also struck out 150 batters and only allowed 168 hits, once again pitching much better than his record indicated.
+He was among the league leaders in fewest hits per 9 innings (between Mat Latos and Shaun Marcum), losses (tied for 4th) and ERA+ (between Lincecum and Matt Cain).

-In 2012, shoulder inflammation limited Chacin to 14 starts and 69 innings as he missed the middle chunk of the season.
-In his absence, the Rockies experimented with a four-man starting rotation in which starters were limited to 75 pitches, a move which continued after his return in August and depressed every starter's statistics - not that the team's awful performance overall did not do a good job of that by itself.
-Thus, Chacin had a record of 3-5, although for the third straight year, his ERA+ was above average, as his 4.43 ERA translated into a 108 ERA+.
-He was eligible for arbitration after the season, but after he and the team had exchanged initial figures, they agreed on a two-year deal on January 27th that would pay Chacin a total of $6.5 million.
-Around that time, Jhoulys was also named a member of the Venezuelan national team for the 2013 World Baseball Classic.
+In 2012, shoulder inflammation limited Chacín to 14 starts and 69 innings as he missed the middle of the season.
+In his absence, the Rockies experimented with a four-man starting rotation in which starters were limited to 75 pitches, a move which continued after his return in August and depressed every starter's statistics - not that the team's awful performance did not do a good job of that by itself.
+Thus, Chacín had a record of 3-5, although for the third straight year, his ERA+ was above average, as his 4.43 ERA translated into a 108 ERA+.
+He was eligible for arbitration after the season.
+After he and the team exchanged initial figures, they agreed on a two-year deal on January 27th that would pay him a total of $6.5 million.
+Around that time, Jhoulys was also named a member of the Venezuelan national team for the 2013 WBC.
 He also pitched for Caracas for the first time in three years, going 3-1 with a 4.04 ERA.
 He went on to have an excellent 2013 season, making 31 starts and going 14-10 with a 3.47 ERA in 197 1/3 innings.

 - 2007-2009 Baseball Almanacs